opencog/learn/README.md

    cat atomspace/opencog/persist/sql/multi-driver/atom.sql | psql learn_pairs
 ```

-* **3)** Copy all files from the `run` directory to a new directory;
+* **3)** Copy all files from the `run/1-word-pairs` directory to a
-         suggest the directory `run-practice`.
-Its best to try a few
+         new directory; suggest the directory `run-practice`.
+Its
-         practice runs before committing to serious data processing.
+         best to try a few practice runs before committing to serious
-         The next number of steps describe how to do a practice run;
+         data processing.
+The next number of steps describe how to
-         a later section focuses on batch processing.
+         do a practice run; a later section focuses on batch processing.

          There are two types of files in this directory: generic
          processing scripts, and language-specific configuration files.